kwardynski/textbook_solutions/Elixir/Genetic_Algorithms_in_Elixir/README.md

 - Lazy Evaluation - `Stream` can be used in place of `Enum` in some places to reduce memory usage

 ### Parallelization
+- Reach for parallelization when dealing with larger amounts of data that take awhile to process
+- Easiest way to parallelize is with the `Task` module
+- Keep in mind that creating a new process comes with significant overhead (stack, heap, message area, etc.)